 - Instadebit – Allows monetary transfers from your bank to your casino account.
 This service is not available to U.S. customers, however, and their software prevents Americans from even accessing their website.
 Canadians have access to this, and instadebit is the best eCheck alternative.

-I hope this article on USA facing eCheck casinos has been helpful, especially when it comes to explaining why they’re a scarce deposit option in 2017.
+I hope this article on USA facing eCheck casinos has been helpful, especially when it comes to explaining why they’re a scarce deposit option.
 Fortunately, you have a number of alternatives when it comes to putting money into your casino account, and this should increase in the coming years thanks to the decision by several states to encourage online gambling within their borders.